jaydestro/design-patterns/distributed-counter/README.md

 ## Try this implementation

-You can try out this implementation by either:

-- **Codespace**: Running the code in GitHub Codespaces with a [free Azure Cosmos DB account](https://learn.microsoft.com/azure/cosmos-db/try-free). (*This option doesn't require an Azure subscription, just a GitHub account.*)
+You can try out this implementation by running the code in [GitHub Codespaces](https://docs.github.com/codespaces/overview) with a [free Azure Cosmos DB account](https://learn.microsoft.com/azure/cosmos-db/try-free). (*This option doesn't require an Azure subscription, just a GitHub account.*)

-- **Zero-touch**: Deploying the Azure Cosmos DB account and other relevant resources to your Azure Cosmos DB subscription using an Azure Resource Manager template.

-### Codespace

-This option requires only a [GitHub account](https://github.com/join) to run the codespace and create a free Azure Cosmos DB account.

 1. Create a free Azure Cosmos DB for NoSQL account: (<https://cosmos.azure.com/try>)